pluralsight/guides/draft/front-end-javascript/react-vs-angular-2/article.md

 [Angular 2](https://github.com/angular/angular) is just shy of 16K stars on Github.
 There is a [tracker](https://splintercode.github.io/is-angular-2-ready/)  that counts how many issues are left until Angular 2 is ready for release, with hopes this to happen until thethe end of 2016.
 Even though Angular 2 is relatively young, its community is maturing fast, mostly because many Angular 1 developers are startng to switch to Angular 2.
 There are already [around 6500](https://github.com/search?l=TypeScript&p=3&q=angular+2&type=Repositories&utf8=%E2%9C%93) repositories on Github that contain "Angular 2" and are written in TypeScript.

 [React](https://github.com/facebook/react), on the other hand, is almost at 50K stars on Github.
 There are [76,122](https://github.com/search?l=JavaScript&p=1&q=react&ref=searchresults&type=Repositories&utf8=%E2%9C%93) repositories  containing the word "react" in them - over ten times more than what Angular 2 has.
 Still, one of the big reasons for the large number of repositories is that React comes with just a few built-in functionalities and relies on its community to provide it with the needed tooling to develop full-scale applications.

+# Conclusion

+Both Angular 2 and React have large communities and have corporate backing.
+Even though they have different philosophies to how an application development must be approached, there is a place for both of them in the software development world.